Is Tallinn Expensive for Tourists in 2026? A Calm, Honest Cost Guide

 Tallinn Old Town restaurant terraces in central Tallinn

-For a broader overview of neighbourhoods and logistics, see my → Tallinn Travel Guide.
+For neighbourhoods and city logistics, check my full → Tallinn Travel Guide.

 Average Prices in Tallinn (2026)